Mantombi Matotiyana

-Mantombi Matotiyana is a renowned South African musician, composer, and master of traditional Xhosa instruments, umrhubhe musical bow (mouth-resonated bow), uhadi (gourd-resonated bow), and isitolotolo (Jew's harp).
+Mantombi Matotiyana is a South African musician, composer, and master of traditional Xhosa instruments, umrhubhe musical bow (mouth-resonated bow), uhadi (gourd-resonated bow), and isitolotolo (Jew's harp).
 Her music is deeply connected to the Xhosa musical traditions, and her performances have made her a significant figure in South African cultural heritage.

 Early life

 Mantombi Matotiyana was born in Tsolo, Eastern Cape, in 1933, to Nqweniso and Maqhangase Matotiyana.
 She belongs to the Mpondomise clan and traces her lineage through Mpankomo, Somarhwarhwa, Majola, Ngwanya, Qengeba, and Pahla.
 Raised in the former Transkei (Eastern Cape), she grew up deeply embedded in Xhosa and Mpondomise customs.
 Her musical journey began at the age of five or six, when her mother, a skilled umrhubhe musical bow player, taught her to play both umrhubhe musical bow and isitolotolo.
 By the age of ten or eleven, Matotiyana was making her own instruments.

 Personal life

 Mantombi was married in her early twenties and had five children: four daughters and one son.
 Her eldest daughter, Ntombizandile, has followed in her mother’s footsteps by learning to play the umrhubhe musical bow.
 In her later years, Matotiyana moved to Cape Town to support her children, where she established a business with two friends.
 Despite facing challenges such as a severe injury from a bus accident in 1993, Mantombi continued to perform and compose, using her music as a source of healing and strength.